maglet/uw-r-workshops/README.md

 [R reports](https://researchguides.library.wisc.edu/R/tidyverse)|4/12/2019

 ## Content
+Below are descriptions of each workshop.
 Workshop slides and other content can be found [here](https://researchguides.library.wisc.edu/R)

 ### R basics